 Dupion silk sari

 Dupion Silk sari has distinctive, irregular slubs on the surface with a subtle sheen.
-It is usually used with embroidered border.
+It is usually used with an embroidered border.

 Eri silk Sari

 The silk fabric of this sari is made from silk yarn derived from silk worms fed on castor plant leaves.
 It is mostly found in Assam state in India.
-The resultant silk is thick and sometimes coarse and rough with good insulation. ( Also called Errandi silk, Ahimsa silk)
+The resultant silk is thick and sometimes coarse and rough with good insulation.
+(Also called Errandi silk, Ahimsa silk)

 Ghar charo sari